AwesomeTMC/Whitehole-Neo-GLE/README.md

 Note: The `shortcuts.json` file will only apply these changes when `ScenarioData/FileSelect.reg` exists in your selected mod's directory.
 ## hashlookup.txt
 Hashes that appear in GLE only are added.
-Credits to BlueXD for the couple of new GLE-V3 hashes.
+Credits to BlueXD for some new GLE-V3/V4 hashes.